 Will I get a tax deduction for gifting my car to someone?

 You won’t get a tax deduction for gifting your car to a friend or family member.
 Tax deductions only occur when you give a gift to charitable organizations.
 Some enterprising individuals have gotten around this restriction by setting up a 5013 and utilizing other accounting tricks.
-Either way, the good news is, there is no sales tax for a gifted car if you complete the paperwork in a set amount of time.
+Either way, the good news is, that there is no sales tax for a gifted car if you complete the paperwork in a set amount of time.

 How do I sell my car and do a pink slip transfer to a friend or family member?

 If you want to sell your car to a friend or family member, you first have to come to an agreement on the price.
 We recommend a bill of sale even if it’s not required by law.
 Then, you will follow the steps above to transfer the car title to your family member.
 The buyer will then register the car and pay the sales tax.

 Too long didn’t read

-In short, yes, you can transfer your pink slip to a friend or family member.
+In short, yes, you can transfer your paid off car title to a friend or family member.
 You will have to go through a formal process with your state’s Department of Motor Vehicles, which involves paperwork, fees, and meeting specific requirements.
 You can likely complete the process within about 30 to 45 days.